 Instance Level Security Support for Non-SDK Systems

 CSM is adaptable for Non-SDK systems with minor modifications if required.
 The general principle should be same as for an SDK generated system.
 It can be assumed that users will need to configure the solution and adapt it for their application.

+Instance Level Security Support for Non-SDK Systems

 Overall Design